falahati/NVIDIASurroundToggler/README.md

-_THIS PROJECT IS CURRENTLY OUTDATED AND MAY NOW WORK AS EXPECTED.
+_THIS PROJECT IS CURRENTLY OUTDATED AND MAY NOT WORK AS EXPECTED.
 IT IS ALSO NOT UNDER ACTIVE DEVELOPMENT OR MAINTENANCE ANYMORE._

 **Please consider checking out my other project that should do what this project intended to do, even better:** https://github.com/falahati/HeliosDisplayManagement